Pexeso/pex-sdk-py/docs/error_handling.rst

 ################################################################################

-All error handling in the SDK is done by raising an instance of :class:`~pexae.AEError`.
+All error handling in the SDK is done by raising an instance of :class:`~pex.AEError`.
 Each error is identified by a code that can help you understand why the error was raised in the first place.

 Example: